top of page

 Our environmental work on the island and our mainland sites is continually evolving.
 Direct interventions have resulted in woodland regeneration, freshwater habitat creation, mosaic landscaping, and the reintroduction of traditional agricultural practices.

-Early impact-assessment has included assessing biodiversity indicators and habitat resilience, as well as collaborative research, including species surveys and environmental DNA studies.
+Early impact- reporting has included assessing biodiversity indicators and habitat resilience, as well as collaborative research, including species surveys and environmental DNA studies.
 This approach has allowed the project to contribute to begin the process of recovering our on-island ecosystems and has paved the way for the development of a longer term ecological impact assessment programme.

 Our Communities